 Maintenance Tips for Air Conditioning Compressors

-1. Clean or Replace Filters: Dirty filters can restrict airflow and cause your compressor to overheat.
+- Clean / Change Filters: Clogged filters can cause a reduction in airflow which may cause the compressor to overheat.

-2. Check Refrigerant Levels: Low refrigerant levels can cause your compressor to work harder, leading to eventual failure.
+- Check Refrigerant Levels: Low refrigerant levels may cause your compressor to overwork which may lead to compressor failure.

-Proper maintenance not only helps your compressor last longer but also improves the efficiency of your air conditioning system.
+Good, regular maintenance can increase the life of your compressor and increase the efficiency of your air conditioning system.

 How to Fix an AC Compressor

-• Reset the Circuit Breaker: If the compressor won’t turn on, a simple reset might fix the issue.
+- Reset the Circuit Breaker: If your compressor will not turn on, resetting the circuit breaker might solve the issue.

-• Clean the Coils: Dirty coils can cause overheating.
-Cleaning them can help improve airflow and cooling efficiency.
+- Clean the Coils: If your coils are dirty, they may be overheating.
+Cleaning them will improve air circulation and cooling performance.

-• Check for Refrigerant Leaks: If you suspect a refrigerant leak, you’ll need a technician to recharge the system and seal any leaks.
+- Look for Refrigerant Leaking: If you suspect a refrigerant leak, you need to call a technician to recharge the system and seal any leaks.

 Conclusion